 This course is intended for students seeking a rigorous course of study in preparation of a two or four-year college program.
-It is designed to expand on the topics covered in Algebra II and provide the prerequisites for Pre-Calculus.
+It is designed to expand on the topics covered in Algebra II and provide the prerequisites for Precalculus.
 Topics covered include basic operations on advanced polynomials, exponents, radicals, conic sections, systems of equations, quadratic equations, rational functions, exponential and logarithmic functions, sequences and series, and basic trigonometry.
-College Accelerated Program (CAP) credit is available.
+College Accelerated Program (CAP) credit is available through Rowan College at Burlington County (RCBC).